-In summary, the exodus theme is employed extensively in Revelation to describe the events leading up to the eschatological salvation of the people of God.
-Its greatest use is found in chs.
-8-16.
+From the short review presented above, it can be seen that the exodus theme is employed extensively in Revelation to describe the events leading up to the eschatological salvation of the people of God.
+Its greatest use is to be found in chapters 8-16.